 Rich Chocolate Mint Thumbprint Cookies

-This post contains affiliate links, which means if you click through and make a purchase, I’ll earn a commission.
+This post contains affiliate links, which means if you click through and make a purchase, I'll earn a commission.
+As an Amazon Associate, I earn from qualifying purchases.
 See Disclosure.

 Be forewarned, there are a few steps in this recipe.